Frequently Asked Questions

 - Child's School

-If we have scholarship money available, we are happy to grant funding, and will respond via email accordingly.
+If we have scholarship funds available, we are happy to grant aid, and will respond via email accordingly.

 Q: How do I drop off/pick up my daughter?